Pediatric Gastroenterology, Nutrition and Liver Diseases

 - Free Employee Parking

 - Courtesy Shuttle Service to the Parking Lots and Other Facilities

 Please note that Rhode Island Hospital, as a Lifespan partner hospital, does not hire users of tobacco products, illegal drugs, or nonmedical marijuana, and conducts pre-employment drug and nicotine testing for candidates who have received a conditional offer of employment.

 Application to the Fellowship Program

-For the academic year 2018, we are recruiting two fellowship positions.
-Applications should be sent through Electronic Residency Application Services (www.aamc.org/services/eras) beginning July 1, 2017.
-Interviews will be conducted from September to November 2017.
+Applications should be sent through Electronic Residency Application Services (www.aamc.org/services/eras).
 We participate in the National Residency Matching Program.
-For additional information, please contact Beth Pinkos, program coordinator, at email@example.com or call 401-444-3360.
+For additional information, please contact Beth Pinkos, program coordinator, at firstname.lastname@example.org or call 401-444-3360.